رهپویه معماری و شهرسازی

 • Optional Activity (R4) increased from 6% to 18%.

-Cluster analysis of users revealed three distinct groups whose proportions shifted markedly: "Purposeful Shoppers" (decreased from 72% to 35%), "Experience-Oriented Tourists" (increased from 18% to 45%), and "Socializers" (increased from 10% to 20%).
-This signifies a shift from instrumental motivations (shopping, passage) to existential ones (experience, interaction).
+Cluster analysis of users revealed three distinct groups whose proportions shifted markedly: “Purposeful Shoppers” (decreased from 72% to 35%), “Experience-Oriented Tourists” (increased from 18% to 45%), and “Socializers” (increased from 10% to 20%).
+This signifies a shift from instrumental motivations (shopping, passage) to experiential ones (experience, interaction).

-Multivariate logistic regression analysis (Nagelkerke R² = 0.76) identified four variables as significant predictors of social behavior during Nowruz: Path Width (Odds Ratio, OR=2.32), Spatial Visibility (OR=3.42), Proximity to a Landmark (OR=2.63 for decreased distance), and Population Density (OR=0.52, indicating a negative effect).
+Multivariate logistic regression analysis (Nagelkerke R² = 0.76) identified four variables as significant predictors of social behavior during Nowruz: Path Width (Odds Ratio, OR=2.32), Spatial Visibility (OR=3.42), Proximity to a Landmark (OR=2.63 for decreased distance), and Population Density (OR=0.52, reflecting a negative effect).

 Qualitative Findings: From Sensory Experience to Mental Structure